 In addition to carrying food you will need to take drinking water.
 The altitude around the lake can dehydrate you fast and you will crave fresh water.
 There are some lots of drier areas, including stretches of the Tahoe Rim Trail where water is hard to come by, so don’t be caught without a water filter.
 Be sure the water you are drinking is safe and bacteria-free.
 Our affordable water filter rentals will help you stay well nourished and maintain energy for your trip.

 Have fun this summer and don’t let a lack of equipment be the reason you don’t have tons of fun!
-Our outdoor gear rental process is fast and easy.
-You can call ahead (530-546-7001) to check availability and to reserve equipment.
+Our camping gear rental process is fast and easy.
+You can also call ahead to check availability and reserve equipment.